-Ruling on the necessity for arbitral awards to be rendered in name of HH the Emir of Qatar
+The Qatari Court of Cassation rules on the necessity for arbitral awards to be rendered in the name of HH the Emir of Qatar - .PDF file.

 A recent controversial decision by Qatar’s Court of Cassation has ruled on the necessity for arbitral awards to be rendered in the name of HH the Emir of Qatar.

 An award issued by a Qatari Arbitration Centre obliged the Plaintiff to pay to the Defendant more than QAR 8m.
 (Note that the Arabic text of the law makes no distinction between the words “award” and “judgment”).